Batman: The Enemy Within: Plot

 From a captive Mr. Freeze, Bruce and Waller's aide Iman Avesta learn that the Lotus virus was a failed SANCTUS project, with Riddler the only survivor of its experiments.
 The Pact planned to use Riddler's blood to convert the virus into a healing serum and cure their various ailments, while Waller planned to use it to make them serve her.
 Avesta, suspicious of Waller, destroys Riddler's preserved blood.
-John reluctantly agrees to help track Harley, but when Bruce discovers him surrounded by agents he has killed, John claims he acted in self-defense, and the player must decide whether to trust him or arrest him.
+John reluctantly agrees to help track Harley, but when Bruce discovers him surrounded by agents he has killed, John claims he acted in self-defense, as well as reveals he knows Bruce is Batman, and the player must decide whether to trust him or arrest him.
 Depending on the choice made, John either helps bring in Harley or helps her escape.

 Weeks later, John reemerges as the Joker, either a vigilante with a twisted sense of morality or a villain colluding with Harley to exact revenge on Bruce for "betraying" him.
 The former scenario follows Batman, Joker, and Avesta as they collaborate against the corrupt Agency, now in control of the Pact and Catwoman, until Joker, frustrated with Batman's non-lethal policy, kidnaps and attempts to kill Waller.
 The latter scenario has Harley distributing the Lotus virus across Gotham in an attempt to recreate the healing serum from another survivor's blood, while Joker pits Bruce against Gordon, Tiffany, Alfred, and Selina Kyle in cruel games of trust.
 In either setting, Bruce learns that Tiffany was the one who assassinated Riddler and eventually defeats Joker.
 Waller pulls the Agency out of Gotham and vows to protect Bruce's identity in gratitude.
 Alfred resigns from Bruce's employ, disillusioned by the effects Batman has had on Gotham, and Bruce either abandons his Batman identity or lets Alfred leave.

 In the post-credits scene, Joker either plots his revenge against Bruce in Arkham Asylum or is visited by him there.